raphaelreme/pylapy/README.md

 $ pip install numpy
 ```

+As of today:
+- lapjv do not support macos.
+The recent versions of lapjv (>= 1.3.25) uses numpy2.0 which is only available for Python3.9.
-As of today, lapjv do not support macos, lapsolver do not support python > 3.10.
-We now use [lapx](https://github.com/rathaROG/lapx) which distributes correctly the lap package.
+- lapsolver do not support python > 3.10.
+- We now use [lapx](https://github.com/rathaROG/lapx) which distributes correctly the lap package.

 ## Getting started